 What’s mine is yours

-If you have two separate policies, combining them could save you money.
+Meanwhile, if you have two separate policies, combining them could save you money.
 However, bear in mind that one policy means one pay out; so, if you have children and something happened to both of you, they would receive a single lump sum.

 If you aren’t covered

-Critical illness cover can relieve some of the emotional and financial burden associated with falling ill, providing you with a cash sum so you can concentrate on getting better rather than worrying about how to keep a roof over your head.
 Income protection, meanwhile, can help provide you with a regular income to replace some of your earnings if you can't work because of illness or injury.
 It’s worth noting that the younger you are when taking out cover, the cheaper your premium is likely to be.

 Investing in your goals